lnNlz/lnNlz/README.md

-github profile @lnNlz
+github profile for nilz

-- backup script
+contains backup code for projects and for collaborative works!
-- public project scripts!
+[actual readme in progress]